dan3805/traefikv2apps/README.md

 ---

 ## FYI

 ```

-So if you see a broken part plz report it here !!
+So if you see a broken part plz report it here
+           over githube issues
-And not on the Forum or Discord of SudoBox.IO
+           or on the Discord

-All the real Contributors you can see at the end
+   All the Contributors you can see at the end

 ```